skip to content

 [00:45:04.08] - Rion Gull So go ahead.
 Go ahead, Mikhail.

-[00:45:06.08] - Mikhail Yeah, so yeah, on this week we will release a first dash platform extension like the release build and it will allow you to import identity where the private key it does.
-It will not allow you to create an identity or import a seed phrase, but it will just showcase the, the minimal.
-So it will be the minimal functionality.
-What we plan to do is we want to add seed phrases so you could import your existing seed phrase and see all of your identities.
-We want to implement a registration of identities so people who don't have identities yet, they will be able to register with their first identity for extension.
-Yeah, this dash platform will have multi wallet support, meaning that people could change their seed phrases, have different wallets.
+[00:45:06.08] - Mikhail Yeah, so this week we will release a first Dash Platform Extension release build, and it will allow you to import an identity via private key.
+It will not allow you to create an identity or import a seed phrase, but it will showcase the minimal functionality.
+What we plan to do is add seed phrases so you could import your existing seed phrase and see all of your identities.
+We want to implement registration of identities so people who don't have identities yet will be able to register their first identity through the extension.
+This Dash Platform Extension will have multi-wallet support, meaning people could change their seed phrases and have different wallets.
 For example, one could have a seed phrase wallet.
-You could have a keystore wallet.
-If you don't want to mess with the seed phrases, you won't just have your identities stored on your dat, the SHIVA tool, but have some specific private keys imported to the dash platform extension.
-Yeah, the SDK we are kind of finishing, I believe, because we, we have vasom proofs, proof of concept working that we are going to integrate.
+You could have a keystore wallet if you don't want to mess with seed phrases.
+You could have your identities stored on your Dash Evo Tool, but have some specific private keys imported into Dash Platform Extension.
+The SDK we are kind of finishing, I believe, because we have a proof of concept for WASM proofs working that we are going to integrate.

 [00:46:47.28] - Mikhail We need to integrate the token transitions.
-That I believe wouldn't take too much time, I think like a week or maybe even less.
-You, you will need just expose methods in the SDK itself.
-We will test everything on the testnet and mainnet network.
-So the both SDK and both SDK and extension.
-Right now extensions work only in testnet when we have been working with Testnet So that's another thing.
-Finally the SDK documentation and there are also a huge screens that we need to make with our designer to.
-For new screen that front end.
-Our front end dev Alexia will be implementing like the seed phrase flows, flows home screen, reworks home screen which will include more information like send credits, withdraw credits.
-So we need screens for this front end.
-And this is another thing that this proposal will be budgeting.
+That wouldn't take too much time, I think maybe a week or less.
+You would just need to expose methods in the SDK itself.
+We will test everything on testnet and mainnet, both the SDK and the extension.
+Right now the extension works only on testnet, because that's what we've been working with.
+Finally, the SDK documentation.
+And there are also a lot of screens that we need to make with our designer for the new screens that our front-end dev Alexi will be implementing, like the seed phrase flows and a reworked home screen, which will include more information like send credits and withdraw credits.
+So we need screens for this front end, and that's another thing this proposal will be budgeting.
 Yeah, I think this is it.
 Yeah.
 Okay.
-Did it all about the proofs?
+Did I tell about the proofs?
 Yeah, we will integrate proofs as well.
 Yeah.

 [00:48:14.07] - Rion Gull Thank you for breaking that down into weekly things.
-I mean from my perspective, I would love to have you on incubate or weekly.
-You know, maybe not every week, but every other week to demonstrate your progress on this.
-The second week showing proofs integration and SDK seems ambitious to me, but if you can pull that off, great.
+From my perspective, I would love to have you on Incubator Weekly, maybe not every week, but every other week to demonstrate your progress on this.
+The second week showing proofs integration in SDK seems ambitious to me, but if you can pull that off, great.
 Anything else that you wanted to add before we move over to Matt?

 [00:48:52.23] - Rion Gull Okay.
 All right, Matt, let's bring up your screen here.
-Do you want to anything that you wanted to add or talk about with Mikhail before you move on or just general statements or you just want to jump right into your demo?
+Anything that you wanted to add or talk about with Mikhail before you move on, or just general statements, or do you just want to jump right into your demo?

 [00:49:15.25] - Matt Yeah, I think the work that Mikhail's doing is wonderful.
-Being able to get an SDK into the hand of developers now is really important.
-Getting an extension out there that people can actually trust and use and don't have to trust every silly little application with their private keys, I think is super important.
-That's all work that I wanted to do before I even heard Mikhail was doing it.
-And I'm glad that he's doing it because I don't want to do it myself.
+Being able to get an SDK into the hands of developers now is really important.
+Getting an extension out there that people can actually trust and use, and don't have to trust every silly little application with their private keys, I think is super important.
+That's all work that I wanted to do before I even heard Mikhail was doing it, and I'm glad that he's doing it because I don't want to do it myself.
 But yes, I think everything that's happening there is awesome.
 So good job.

 [00:49:47.12] - Mikhail Thanks.